 The 60 hectare Saint Julien vineyards of Leoville Poyferre are planted to 68% Cabernet Sauvignon, 25% Merlot, 5% Cabernet Franc and 2% Petit Verdot.
 Kep in mind, this is just the vines used for Leoville Poyferre, and not Moulin Riche.
 This marks quite a change in the vineyards since the early 1960.
 At that time, the percentage of Merlot was much higher, perhaps close to 50% with the Cabernet Sauvignon at about 30%, while the rest of the vineyard was planted to Cabernet Franc.
 It is interesting to note that as there is so little Petit Verdot in the Leoville Poyferre vineyards, from time to time, when the Petit Verdot is quite ripe, those grapes can also be used for Leoville Poyferre.
 The terroir is mostly gravel, with some sand, clay and limestone in the soil.

 Their best parcels of vines are located south of the walled in, Grand Clos parcel of neighboring Leoville Las Cases for the Cabernet Sauvignon.
 For the Merlot, the clay and gravel close to Leoville Barton is perhaps their best parcels of vines.
-You can divide this into 7 different plots, which can be further subdivided into 43 different separate parcels.
+You can divide this into 7 different blocks that are fairly dispersed in the appellation.
+Those blocks can be further subdivided into 43 different separate parcels.
+They have several good neighbors, as their vines mingle with Chateau Leoville Las Cases, Chateau Leoville Barton, and to the north, they hit Chateau Pichon Lalande on the border of the Pauillac appellation.

 The majority of the vineyards are in a few large, parcels, with the remaining best parcels placed close to the Route de Medoc, also known as the D2.
 The vines located further inland are usually placed into Moulin Riche and Pavillon de Leoville Poyferre.
 However,that terroir is often the source for their best Petit Verdot, which can be difficult to fully ripen.
 Interestingly, portions of their vineyards are interspersed with vines belonging to Leoville Barton.
-Michel Rolland consults on the wine making.
 The vine density is 8,500 vines per hectare.

 While the estate of Leoville Poyferre was modernized in 1984, they have continued improving and renovating the property time and time again.
 In 2010, in time for harvest, the vat rooms were completely renovated at Leoville Poyferre.
 They replaced 10 large vats with 20 new, stainless steel, double skin vats with a capacity from 60 hectoliters to 165 hectoliters giving them 56 vats in total.
 This allows for very precise vinification on a parcel by parcel basis.
 Malolactic fermentation takes place in barrel.